CDSBEO Receives Two National Awards for Mental Health Initiatives and Leadership

 “The Board of Directors of the Mood Disorders Society of Canada extends their sincere congratulations to the Catholic District School Board of Eastern Ontario in the ground-breaking work they are achieving in reducing stigma and raising awareness of mental illness and mental health within their 42 schools,” explained John Starzynski, MDSC President.
 “MDSC is bestowing this award to recognize the significant steps forward the CDSBEO has taken in raising awareness of the importance of recognizing that mental health issues happen as a part of life, that mental illness must be viewed no differently than physical illnesses, and that acceptance and reaching out for early intervention is key to recovery and maintaining wellness through prevention, supports and treatments.”

 “We are so honoured to be recognized in this way by the Mood Disorders Society of Canada,” noted Director of Education, Wm.
 J. Gartland.
 “This is truly an important initiative for the Board, and the support we’ve received from MDSC has been paramount in our success.
-It is truly a collaborative effort, and we know these initiatives have begun to instill a new culture of awareness for our students and staff.”
+It is truly a collaborative effort, and we know these initiatives have begun to instil a new culture of awareness for our students and staff.”

 Board Chair, Brent Laton remarked, “We are certainly honoured to receive this award in recognition of the efforts of our Board in the area of mental health.
 We are very proud to have partnered with this leading national organization as we work towards raising awareness and reducing the stigma surrounding mental illness.”